 A: We abide by the Washington State and King County Health Department codes.
-Our water is filtered 4-times between each use and it constantly tested and balanced to assure the highest level of cleanliness possible.
-Plus, the level of Epsom salt in the solution is so high that, much like the Dead Sea, nothing can live.
+Our water is filtered 4-times between each session and is constantly tested and balanced to assure the highest level of cleanliness possible.
+Plus, the density of Epsom salt in the solution is so high that, much like the Dead Sea, bacteria and other nasties can't survive.

 Q: Do I need to do anything to prepare?